Soryoung-Kim/you_and_i/README.md

 If your matching server uses a TLS certificate issued for a hostname instead of the raw IP address, the client can skip hostname validation for specific hosts by setting `INSECURE_SSL_HOSTS` to a comma-separated list of allowed hostnames or IP addresses.
 This is primarily intended for controlled environments where a trusted certificate cannot be reissued.
+Include all domain variants used by your services (for example, `www.woori42.net,woori42.net`) so that WebSocket connections that use those hosts can bypass validation when necessary.